 Field Experiences/Service Learning

 Elementary/Middle and Middle/Secondary majors participate in field experiences at public, private and parochial schools in the Milwaukee area.
 The Wisconsin Department of Public Instruction (DPI) requires a minimum of 100 field hours to be completed prior to student teaching.
 Of these, the College of Education requires that a minimum of 50 hours must be completed in diverse settings with individuals whose backgrounds differ from those of the field students.
 Although Marquette University’s field experience requirements exceed those mandated by the DPI, students must satisfy Marquette’s requirements.
 Marquette University’s College of Education has established close, working relationships with several schools in the greater Milwaukee area.
 Educational Studies majors participate in service learning experiences and complete a year-long, senior internship experience.
 Placements are made at sites which correspond to and support students' second major and career interests.

 Retention in Program

 The Wisconsin Department of Public Instruction requires that students achieve a cumulative 2.750 GPA and a 2.750 GPA in their ELME or MISE major, content major, and minor as well as obtain passing scores on the appropriate Praxis Subject Assessment content area test (if applicable) and Foundations of Reading Test (ELME majors only) in order to be approved for student teaching and to be licensed.
 The College of Education does not accept courses with a grade of C- or lower to meet the requirement in the professional education sequence.
 Courses with these grades must be repeated.
 See the University Repeated Courses Policy.
 Anyone with questions related to admission or retention should contact the Office of Teacher Education.
-For more information see the College of Education Undergraduate Student Handbook located on the EDUC Current Students website.
+For more information see the College of Education Undergraduate Student Handbook located on the College of Education website.

 Other Academic Regulations